figayi/TMC-EvalShield/doc.md

 After initialization, `con.rxN` and `con.txN` can be used for communication, so the application does not have to hassle with multiple interfaces, each with its own communication functions.

+#### Limitations / Pitfalls
+TMC Connection RXTX buffer size is limited to 1024 bytes by default.
+It can be adjusted by defining `TMC_RXTX_BUFFER_SIZE`.
+However, this buffer size limits the amount of data that can be handled in one RX request and buffer readout cycle.

 ### UART
 Regular UART communication is made via the *U(S)ART3* module.
 UART utilizes the TMC Connection interface.
 Core communication functions are: